Anita Ramasastry

 See the full list under the Publications tab below.

-She currently serves as a member of the United Nations Working Group on Business and Human Rights, having been appointed as a rapporteur by the United Nations Human Rights Council in 2016 and she previously served as its chair in 2020.
-In 2021, Ramasastry also was appointed as the Special Representative on Combatting Corruption at the Organization for Security and Cooperation in Europe (OSCE).
-Ramasastry is a founding co-editor in chief of the Business and Human Rights Journal, published by Cambridge University Press.
-She is the Co-President of the Global Business and Human Rights Scholars Association and launched its annual research scholars forum.
+From 2016–2022, she served as a member of the United Nations Working Group on Business and Human Rights, having been appointed as a rapporteur by the United Nations Human Rights Council in 2016.
+She previously served as its chair in 2020.
+From 2020–2024, Ramasastry was appointed as the Special Representative on Combatting Corruption at the Organization for Security and Cooperation in Europe (OSCE).

-From 2009 to 2012, Ramasastry served as a senior advisor in the International Trade Administration of the US Department of Commerce, working under the leadership of then Secretary Gary Locke.
-She directed the ITA's anti-corruption and trade efforts, and helped to launch new initiatives with the G20, APEC and the OSCE.
-She developed a new anti-corruption and business and human rights curriculum for US trade officers in embassies worldwide.
+From 2009 to 2012, Ramasastry served as a senior advisor in the International Trade Administration of the U.S. Department of Commerce, working under the leadership of then-Secretary Gary Locke.
+She directed the ITA's anti-corruption and trade efforts and helped to launch new initiatives with the G20, APEC, and the OSCE.
+She developed a new anti-corruption and business and human rights curriculum for U.S. trade officers in embassies worldwide.

 She has served as a staff attorney at the Federal Reserve Bank of New York, an associate attorney at the international law firm of White & Case in Budapest, Hungary, and assistant professor of law at the Central European University in Budapest.
 She was the symposium editor for the Harvard International Law Journal and has clerked for Justice Alan B. Handler of the New Jersey Supreme Court.

-Ramasastry has been recognized by the students as the Philip A. Trautman Professor of the Year on numerous occasions.
+Ramasastry has been recognized by students as the Philip A. Trautman Professor of the Year on numerous occasions.
 In 1998, she received the UW Distinguished Teaching Award during her second year of teaching, and in 2002, she received the UW Outstanding Public Service Award for her work focused on domestic violence.

 Peer Reviewed Journals & Law Reviews